c3lang/c3-web/src/content/docs/references/docs/types.md

 ### Optional Excuses are of type Fault

-When an [Optional](../optionals/) is does not contain a result, it is empty, and has an Excuse, which is of type `fault`.
+When an [Optional](../optionals/) does not contain a result, it is empty, and has an Excuse, which is of type `fault`.

 ```c3
 fault IOResult